What TSA Allows and Restricts: A-Z Travel Security Guide

 4. The TSA Website – has loads of information on traveling with medical conditions and disabilities.

-5. Twitter Account (@asktsa) – ask questions about everything TSA approved personnel through Twitter or FB messenger.
+5. Twitter Account (@asktsa) – ask questions about commonly allowed items through Twitter or FB messenger.

-Don’t let a medical condition or a disability keep you from flying.
-Everything TSA approved is here to assist you every step of your trip.
+So, don’t let a medical condition or a disability keep you from flying.
+And make sure to use the help available if needed.

 What Is TSA Looking For When They Scan Your Luggage?